10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, TSLA, F, DB)

 There's at least one winner for the record-setting $1.6 billion Mega Millions jackpot.
 South Carolina's lottery said it sold one winning ticket that matched the numbers 5, 28, 62, 65, 70 and the Mega Ball 5, Reuters reports.

 US economic data is heavy.
 FHFA home prices will be released at 9 a.m.
-ET before Markit manufacturing and services PMIs cross the wires at 9:45 .m.
+ET before Markit manufacturing and services PMIs cross the wires at 9:45 a.m.
 ET.
 Then, at 10 a.m.
-ET, new home sales are announced.
+ET, new-home sales are announced.
 Data concludes at 2 p.m. with the Fed's Beige Book.
 The US 10-year yield is down 3 basis points at 3.14%.